Shreyas-tech-coder/form-validation-project/README.md

 - Event handling & input validation logic

 ## 📜 License
-This project is developed as part of the **Placemantra Minor Project** and is free to use for learning purposes.
+This project is developed as part of the **Placemantra Major Project** and is free to use for learning purposes.